zscaler/zscaler-terraformer/README.md

 ```

-Alternatively, if using a config file, then specify the inputs using the same
+Alternatively, if using a config file, then specify the inputs using the following `flag` names.
-names the `flag` names.
 Example:

 ```bash
 $ cat ~/.zscaler-terraformer.yaml